Get started with a drawing tablet

 Pen tablet - There will be a simple USB cord.
 These days the cords are all USB-C cords.

 Some pen tablets ALSO support wireless connection.
 For now ignore wireless.
 It just adds more complication.
-Get it working with a cable first
+Get it working with a cable first.
+Once everything is working, then try wireless.

 If the pen is in range (about 10mm) of the tablet or touching the tablet , then moving the pen will move the mouse pointer.